yehyunsuh/Regression-based-Pelvis-Registration/src_regression/README.md

 # Regression-based-2D-3D-Registration

 ## Prerequisites
-Unfortunately, we cannot release the CT data or the IDs due to the [Database Access, Sharing, and Use Agreement](https://nmdid.unm.edu/resources/data-use) from [NMDID](https://nmdid.unm.edu/).
+Unfortunately, we cannot release the CT data, weights of the model, or the IDs due to the [Database Access, Sharing, and Use Agreement](https://nmdid.unm.edu/resources/data-use) from [NMDID](https://nmdid.unm.edu/).

 Code for segmenting out the pelvis regions in the CT scan of the pelvis come from https://github.com/mkrcah/bone-segmentation.